-However, there is fragile hope.
-A small population of Indochinese tigers survives in Eastern Thailand’s DPKY Forest Complex, a UNESCO World Heritage Site and one of south east Asia’s last contiguous tracts of forest.
+A small population of Indochinese tigers survives in eastern Thailand’s forest complex and one of South East Asia’s last contiguous tracts of forest.
 Freeland, a counter-trafficking organisation, protects these tigers by improving law enforcement, enhancing park monitoring, and expanding community-based outreach.
-Thanks to these measures, tigers were documented to be breeding in DPKY for the first time in 15 years.
+Thanks to these measures, tigers were recently documented to be breeding in Thailand for the first time in 15 years.
 The tigers are also now dispersing eastwards to areas where they were previously extirpated.
 Thailand is now clearly proven one of the most critical sites for the persistence of this endangered species.
 Conservation work like Freeland’s is vitally important for the long-term survival of these big cats.